ilanschnell/bitarray/README.md

 2020-XX-XX   1.5.0:

-  * Use `Py_ssize_t` for as bitarray index, this means that on 32bit systems, the maximun number of elements in a bitarray is 2 GBits, which is 256 MBytes.
-We used to have a special 64bit index type for all architectures, but this prevented us from using Python's sequence, mapping and number methods.
+  * Use `Py_ssize_t` for as bitarray index.
+This means that on 32bit systems, the maximun number of elements in a bitarray is 2 GBits.
+    We used to have a special 64bit index type for all architectures, but this prevented us from using Python's sequence, mapping and number methods, and made those method lookups slow.
-  * speedup item assignment to slice objects when the step size is one (when alignment allows `memmove()`)
+  * speedup item assignment to slice object when step size = 1 (when alignment allows `memmove()`)

 *1.4.2* (2020-07-15):